Siege of Užice (1805): History

 At around 16:00 (4 p.m.) the Turks signaled for negotiation about surrender, and the rebels thus stopped all gunfire in and around Užice.
+By the end of fighting the Serbs counted one dead captain, seven momci (commander's guard), and 20 wounded, while the Turks had 300 killed and wounded soldiers.
+K. Nenadović claimed 300 dead enemies.
 20 yerli elders met up with the Serbs with a peace proposal, ensuring them that all would be forgotten for a peaceful state.
 The two sides agreed on peace based on the following: